Some Turks Question Turkey’s Longstanding Position on Armenian Genocide

 Still, a radical reckoning with problematic parts of Turkey’s modern history is not a common practice.

 “It’s not a general pattern yet.
-However, there is certainly a growing body of Gulenists, especially with higher education level, who question the state position.
+However, there is certainly a growing body of Gulenists, especially with higher education levels, who question the state position.
 I believe this trend will continue,” veteran journalist Aslan said, sharing his observations over evident changes that take place within the Gulen community.

 “Some Gulenist intellectuals were privately acknowledging the Armenian Genocide but due to societal and state pressure, they have refrained from publicly saying it.
 This has been changing and we see more of them publicly speaking their minds,” he noted.